Hicham02145872/Hicham02145872/README.md

 - 👋 Hi, I’m @Hicham
-- 👀 I’m interested in Spring and jva
+- 👀 I’m interested in Spring and java
-- 🌱 I’m currently learning Spring
+- 🌱 I’m currently learning Spring boot
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me @Hicham02145872